zonender/webpack-react-starter-v1/README.md

 Remember webpack will automatically bundle all js files that are required/imported to app.js, and if other files are required in other files related to app.js those will be required as well but if there is a file that has no require statemnt or import statement then we have to explicitly mention it in the webpack config file as an array value under the entry key, like this:

+THIS IS JUST AN EXAMPLE NOT A FILE USED IN THIS PROJECT:

 ======
 module.exports = {